Cloudxtreme/sshkey-manager-1/README.md

 ```
 This action sends the public key to server.

-After those two action, you can ssh to you server with the command below:
+After those two actions, you can ssh to your server with the command below:
 ```shell
 $ ssh <name>
 ```